jackson-storm/DynamicNotch/README.md

 </table>

 >It is demonstrated how the notch appears against various backgrounds.
 The outline can be removed in the settings, if desired.

-## 📡 AirDrop Experience

-DynamicNotch can reveal an AirDrop live activity as soon as you drag a file over the notch.
-Once expanded, the file must be dropped inside the highlighted AirDrop target area before the system AirDrop share flow is handed off.

 ## 📦 Installation